WHAT IS ALTAR?

 Altar has always sought to uplift community by focusing on handmade story-telling.
 We believe that objects are imbued with power and meaning, and that artistry and craftsmanship is an important part of human connection.
 Ethical manufacturing guidelines and sustainable practices take many forms and narratives, and we are always committed to discovering new ways to improve upon both.
 Our store is committed to diversity and inclusivity: in our hiring practices, our product sourcing, our visual content, and our core values.
 Please read on to learn about some of the ways we are addressing these subjects, and we welcome feedback, suggestions, and opportunities to educate ourselves and grow our values.

 Our apparel is proudly made in the USA.
 Most of our apparel is made by us in our Portland studio, but we also partner with two factories in Los Angeles.
-We source our textiles deadstock, which can be implicitly challenging to some degree because most of our styles are in somewhat limited stock.
+We source the lion's share of our textiles deadstock, which can be implicitly challenging to some degree because most of our styles are in somewhat limited stock.
+This means that we make small runs in specific prints and colors, and when they're sold out: they're gone forever.
 Nevertheless, we seek to repeat classic styles that are staple elements which will last year-over-year, and we stand by the promise that we care about your products well after you’ve purchased them.
 For example, if you ever need to: bring your garment by for alterations or repairs.

 Our factory partners in LA were specifically chosen for their long-standing presence as ethical manufacturing houses and both have been proudly serving the design community for more than two decades.